-The Cherokee Farm Campus Master Plan, then, includes a total of 17 building sites and approximately 1.6 million square feet of development on 77 acres.
+The Cherokee Farm Campus Master Plan, then, includes a total of 17 potential building sites and approximately 1.6 million square feet of development on 77 acres.
 Proposed building heights range from three to five stories, with the taller buildings adjacent to Alcoa Highway.
-Building heights step down toward the river, with three and four-story buildings framing the quads.
+Building heights step down toward the river, with three and four-story buildings framing the quad complexes.
+Each of three quad complexes will function as distinct units, emphasizing unique areas of research and technology.
+The quad complexes, however, will be integrated through the network of campus streets, sidewalks, trails, and public spaces.

-At build out, the concept calls for five shared parking structures, approximately 1,500 parking spaces, in addition to any parking provided on individual building lots.
-The parking structures are also located near Alcoa Highway to support the planning goal of establishing a pedestrian friendly campus.
-By allowing staff, students and visitors to park shortly after entering the site, the shared parking structures free the remainder of the campus to emphasize pedestrian, bicycle and transit movement.
+At build-out, the concept calls for shared parking structures, approximately 1,500 parking spaces, in addition to parking provided on individual building lots for a total of 4,000 spaces or approximately 2.5 spaces/1,000 square feet.
+For privately developed commercial office buildings, off-site campus parking will complement on-site building parking to meet the overall campus parking ratio standard.
+Lots will be used for surface and structured parking, as needed.
 In the early phases of campus development, the parking structure sites will provide surface parking for the first buildings.